nschloe/matlab-guidelines/main.md

 Undoubtedly, this is the first and foremost rule in variable naming, and it implies several things.

-- Of course, you would not name a variable \lstinline!pi! when it really holds the value \lstinline!2.718128!, right?
+- Of course, you would not name a variable `pi` when it really holds the value `2.718128`, right?

 - In mathematics and computer science, some names are connected to certain meanings.
 Table~\ref{table:typical-variable-usage} lists a number of widely